The Amen Approach to ADHD

 The treatment goal for this type of ADD is to boost dopamine.
 You can do it either with stimulating medications — Ritalin, Adderall, Vyvanse, Concerta — or stimulating supplements, like rhodiola, green tea, ginseng, and L-Tyrosine.
 In the last 15 years, I’ve become much more interested in using natural supplements to optimize brain function because medicines can have side effects and can be toxic.
 Exercise also helps with ADD.
 In addition, we put almost everybody at the Amen Clinics on an elimination diet.
 A higher-protein diet is very important.
 We have them take fish oil, but a very specific kind of fish oil that’s higher in EPA than DHA.
 People think of DHA as helping the brain, but DHA does not work for ADD patients.
 It doesn’t work on depression either.

-What about the second type of ADD?
+What is Inattentive ADD?
 How do the symptoms differ from those of Classic ADD?

 Take my daughter Brianne.
 I always feel bad when I tell this story.
 She’s beautiful, sweet, and cooperative.
 She’s a great kid.
 But the truth is, I never thought she was very smart.
 I hate saying that, but that’s what I thought.
 I’d have to teach her the same thing over and over again.
 It took her a long time to do homework.
 She didn’t hold on to concepts well.